top of page

 Ilima Kam Martinez

-Founder and board president of UMEKE
+Founder and Board President of UMEKE

 Ilima, a passionate and dedicated advocate for her community, is the founder and board president of UMEKE.
 As a Kanaka Maoli (Native Hawaiian), Ilima's journey is deeply rooted in her heritage and her unwavering commitment to empowering others.